VforVitorio/TTS_zero_shot_cloning/README.md

 - **Language**: English
 - **Original Format**: WAV/MP3 (both supported)
 - **Processing**: Resampled to 22050 Hz if necessary for model compatibility

-## Technical Report

-A comprehensive technical report (memoria) is included in `docs/memoria.pdf` covering:

-- Model selection rationale
-- Implementation details and configurations tested
-- Quantitative results with at least 2 metrics
-- Qualitative analysis and subjective impressions
-- Performance comparison (quality, speed, computational requirements)
-- Conclusions and recommendations

-## Troubleshooting

-### XTTS v2: "EOF when reading a line" error

-**Cause:** XTTS v2 requires accepting license terms interactively, which fails in Docker.

-**Solution:** The code automatically accepts the non-commercial CPML license by setting `COQUI_TOS_AGREED=1`.
-This is implemented in `models/xtts_model.py`.

-If you see this error, verify that the environment variable is being set correctly in the model initialization.

-## License

-This project is for academic purposes only.

-**Model licenses:**

-- **YourTTS**: Mozilla Public License 2.0 (Coqui TTS)
-- **XTTS v2**: Coqui Public Model License (CPML) - Non-commercial use only
-  - Commercial use requires purchasing a license from licensing@coqui.ai
-  - This project automatically accepts non-commercial terms

-**Reference audio:** Licensed under CC0 (Public Domain) by buggly via Freesound.org.

-## Author

-**Víctor** - Interactive Intelligent Systems Course Universidad Intercontinental de la Empresa (UIE) Practice 3: Zero-Shot Voice Cloning

-## Acknowledgments

-- Coqui TTS community for the open-source TTS framework
-- Coqui AI team for developing YourTTS and XTTS v2 models
-- buggly (Freesound.org) for providing the reference audio under CC0 license

----

 **Note**: This project implements zero-shot voice cloning without any fine-tuning or model training, focusing on the comparison and evaluation of pre-trained acoustic models.
 All inference runs on CPU.